xSaCh/vecss/README.md

 # VECSS

-**Video Transpiling Streaming System (VECSS)** demonstrates a distributed system for efficient video processing by utilizing modular servers.
+**Video Transcoding Streaming System (VECSS)** demonstrates a distributed system for efficient video processing by utilizing modular servers.
 The system is organized as follows:

 - **VUS (Upload Server):**
   - Handles all upload-related operations.